What’s in a Blend? A Scrubs Fabric Guide

 Finding the perfect fabric for your workwear

 Here at the Uniform Outlet we answer a lot of questions about scrubs.
 One of the things people often wonder about is fabric.
-When purchasing a new pair of scrubs it’s important to know how it feels, how it holds up over time, and how it moves.
-Just knowing what kind of fabric it’s made from can answer a lot of those questions.
+When purchasing a new pair of scrubs it’s important to know how the scrubs feel, how they will hold up over time, and how they move.
+Just knowing what kind of fabric your scrubs are made from can answer a lot of those questions.

 Unfortunately, people often don’t know how to interpret information about fabric and fabric blends.
 That’s why we’re creating this handy scrubs fabric guide.
 After reading our guide you should have a much clearer idea of how the scrubs fabric will affect the feel of the scrubs.
 This expert knowledge will give you newfound confidence about what you’re adding to your online cart.

 Cotton: The traditional scrubs fabric